asgardeo/asgardeo-auth-react-sdk/API.md

     ```
 ---
 ### httpRequest
-This method is used to send http requests to Asgardeo.
+This method is used to send http requests to Asgardeo or desired backend.
 The developer doesn't need to manually attach the access token since this method does it automatically.

 If the **storage type** is set to `sessionStorage` or `localStorage`, the developer may choose to implement their own ways of sending http requests by obtaining the access token from the relevant storage medium and attaching it to the header.
 However, if the `storage` is set to `webWorker`, this is the _ONLY_ way http requests can be sent with the token.